 By using antibiotics carefully, bacteria are less likely to become resistant.
 That way, antibiotics will still be available when we need them now and in the future.

-Bacteria resistant to antibiotics are found in the community and health care settings.
+Bacteria that are resistant to antibiotics are found in the community and in health care settings.
 Some of the more common antibiotic-resistant infections include:

 - Methicillin Resistant Staphylococcus aureus (MRSA), commonly known as the hospital superbug